Michael J. Herzog

 Board of Directors

 Mike Herzog concentrates his practice on a variety of tax matters and employee benefits counseling.
-Mike’s tax practice is informed by his experience as a CPA.
+His tax practice is informed by his experience as a CPA.
 Prior to joining the firm, he served as a tax consultant for a Big Five accounting firm.
-He assists clients with the tax implications of business restructurings, international transactions, and mergers and acquisitions, advises clients on multistate tax matters and represents clients with federal, state, and local tax controversies.
-Mike also assists clients with due diligence reviews; securing federal and state tax incentives for the production and conservation of energy and natural resources; technical research and the formation of nonprofit entities; and the drafting of tax memoranda, tax return compliance, and tax return reviews.
+He assists clients with the tax implications of business restructurings, international transactions, mergers and acquisitions, multistate tax matters, and federal, state, and local tax controversies.
+Mike also counsels clients on due diligence reviews, securing federal and state tax incentives for the production and conservation of energy and natural resources, technical research and the formation of nonprofit entities, and the drafting of tax memoranda, tax return compliance, and tax return reviews.

-Since the passage of the Tax Cuts and Jobs Act of 2017, Mike has worked closely with colleagues in the firm’s interdisciplinary Opportunity Zone Practice Group to assist individuals, partnerships, and economic development organizations in attracting, structuring, and establishing Qualified Opportunity Funds and Qualified Opportunity Zone Businesses in order to maximize the federal Qualified Opportunity Zone tax incentives.
+Following the passage of the Tax Cuts and Jobs Act of 2017, Mike has worked closely with colleagues in the firm’s interdisciplinary Opportunity Zone Practice Group to assist individuals, partnerships, and economic development organizations in attracting, structuring, and establishing Qualified Opportunity Funds and Qualified Opportunity Zone Businesses to maximize the federal Qualified Opportunity Zone tax incentives.

-Within his employee benefits practice, Mike advises clients on tax-qualified retirement plans, executive compensation matters, and the tax implications of a variety of employee benefit programs.
+Within his employee benefits practice, Mike advises clients on tax-qualified retirement plans, executive compensation matters, and the tax implications of various employee benefit programs.

-Mike is a member of the firm’s Regulated Substances Group, a multi-disciplinary team of lawyers and government affairs professionals who advise clients establishing and operating businesses involved in the financing, manufacturing, processing, distribution, marketing, and retail sale of marijuana for medical use where authorized by state law.
-He helps client navigate tax and other complex legal and regulatory issues surrounding the fast-growing business of medical cannabis.
+Mike is a member of the firm’s Regulated Substances Group, a multi-disciplinary team of lawyers and government affairs professionals who advise clients establishing and operating businesses involved in the financing, manufacturing, processing, distribution, marketing, and retail sale of marijuana for medical use.
+He helps clients navigate tax and other complex legal and regulatory issues surrounding the fast-growing business of medical cannabis.

 Mike previously served as a member of the firm’s Associates Committee.